Make A Donation

 The purpose of the Leadership Council is to help the ELDER Alliance design a new vision for growing old in Tucson and to set priorities and strategies for action by the ELDER Alliance and the community.
 ELDER Alliance strategy is guided by an experienced committee with specialized backgrounds in issues facing older adults, local resources, collective impact, evaluation, and more.

-Meet our Community Champions and Core Team
+Meet our Core Team

 The ELDER Alliance oversees action teams who focus on responding to the evolving interests of older adults and carrying out activities in our communities.
 To learn more about an action team or how to get involved, contact Elizabeth Cozzi.